axeluhl/sailing-analytics/wiki/planning/orc.md

 - get ImpliedWind for a given Duration on the Performance Curve
 - get Duration for a given ImpliedWind on the Performance Curve

+The last two stated points have currently some issues regarding the accuracy of the calculation.
+It is difficult to find an accurate splining method to match the values of the official ORC tools.

 ### Mixed Course
 The next step is to extend the properties of an ORCPerformanceCurveLeg to not only be defined as a leg with a specified TWA and an fixed allowance calculated with Lagrange but also be defined as a leg as a predefined course.
 - [ ] Add or change ORCPerformanceCurveLeg implementation (and interface)